 - Draw a sketch of a machine that you think would help your classroom.
 Now, explain in writing how your machine would be built and also how it would work.

 - There are many types of engineers, including chemical engineers, electrical engineers, civil engineers, and mechanical engineers.
 Which type of engineering career would best suit you?
 Why?

 - What type of technology do you wish that your classroom had?
 Why do you feel this would benefit you and your classmates?

 I hope you enjoyed this list of STEM writing prompts.
 These Now check out this list of additional bonus ideas…

 45 Bonus STEM Writing Prompts (Includes some Creative Prompts!)

 Here are some more STEM writing prompts.
-I I hope these prompts help students get started on their STEM writing assignment journey.
-Oh, and creative writing isn’t just for english class.
-Which is why you’ll also find some STEM-themed creative writing ideas mixed into this list.
+I hope these prompts help students get started on their STEM writing assignment journey.
+Oh, and creative writing isn’t just for English class, which is why you’ll also find some STEM-themed creative writing ideas mixed into this list.
 Enjoy!